-These rules apply to the examinations (tentamens) and final examinations (examens) of the degree programmes of Leiden University listed on the title page, hereinafter referred to as: the programme.
+- 1.1.1 These rules apply to the examinations (tentamens) and final examinations (examens) of the degree programmes of Leiden University listed on the title page, hereinafter referred to as the programme. - 1.1.2 These rules and regulations are adopted in Dutch and English.
+In the unlikely event of differences between both versions, the Dutch version is binding.